-I provide a more detailed account of my academic background and the various other influences on my intellectual development in this personal research narrative, as well as in my latest CV (Fall 2019).
+I provide a more detailed account of my academic background and the various other influences on my intellectual development in this personal research narrative, as well as in my latest CV (Winter 2021).

 (2013 – 2014) MSc Environment and Development at the London School of Economics and Political Science (LSE).
 Graduated with Distinction (Best Overall Performance)

 (2010 – 2013) BSc Environmental Geography at University College London.
 Upper second class degree (2:1)

 (2018 – present) Postgraduate fellow, Royal Geographical Society